nest/nestml/doc/nestml_language/nestml_language_concepts.rst

 To retrieve timing parameters from the simulator kernel, two special functions are built into NESTML:

+- ``resolution`` returns the current timestep taken.
+Can be used only inside the ``update`` block and in intialising expressions.
+The use of this function assumes that the simulator uses fixed resolution steps, therefore it is recommended to use ``timestep()`` instead in order to make the models more generic.
 - ``timestep`` returns the current timestep taken.
 Can be used only inside the ``update`` block.
 - ``steps`` takes one parameter of type ``ms`` and returns the number of simulation steps in the current simulation resolution.
 This only makes sense in case of a fixed simulation resolution (such as in NEST); hence, use of this function is not recommended, because it precludes the models from being compatible with other simulation platforms where a non-constant simulation timestep is used.